Mathematical Formulation

 Here, $L$ is the specific latent heat of the phase transition, which is $L_v$ for the saturation vapor pressure over liquid, or $L_s$ for the saturation vapor pressure over ice.

-Substituting the linear relation \eqref{e:LHTemperature} between latent heat and temperature, and taking $p_\mathrm{tr}$ to be the vapor pressure at the triple point (by definition equal to the saturation vapor pressures both over liquid and ice), the Clausius-Clapeyron relation can be integrated to give a closed-form expression, the so-called Rankine-Kirchhoff approximation ([7]), for the vapor pressure that is consistent with our thermodynamic assumptions:
+Substituting the linear relation \eqref{e:LHTemperature} between latent heat and temperature, and taking $p_\mathrm{tr}$ to be the vapor pressure at the triple point (by definition equal to the saturation vapor pressures both over liquid and ice), the Clausius-Clapeyron relation can be integrated to give a closed-form expression for the saturation vapor pressure.
+This closed-form expression is known as the Rankine-Kirchhoff approximation ([2]), named after its independent discoverers.
+It is the unique solution consistent with our thermodynamic assumptions (constant heat capacities and ideal gas law):

 \[\begin{equation} p_v^* = p_{\mathrm{tr}} \left( \frac{T}{T_{\mathrm{tr}}} \right)^{\frac{\Delta c_p}{R_v}} \exp \left[ \frac{L_0 - \Delta c_p T_0}{R_v} \left( \frac{1}{T_{\mathrm{tr}}} - \frac{1}{T} \right) \right]. \label{e:SatVaporPressure} \end{equation}\]